mlz-ictrl/nicos/doc/source/services/monitor.rst

 Backends
 --------

-In the example setup above, the Monitor device is confiugred with the class :class:`nicos.services.monitor.qt.Monitor`.
+In the example setup above, the Monitor device is configured with the class :class:`nicos.services.monitor.qt.Monitor`.
 This selects the Qt backend, which displays the monitor as a window using the Qt GUI toolkit.
 Another backend
 exists: :class:`nicos.services.monitor.html.Monitor` writing a HTML file